KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

  * 5. Give a pill-like shape with rounded corners, regardless of the size.
  * 6. The default state is considered unchecked, hence why this pale red is
  *    used as a background color.
- * 7. Give a bit of spacing between the toggle and the text label.
  */
 .Toggle__display {
   --offset: 0.25em;